007SKRN/007SKRN/README.md

 </p>

 ## 🚀 About Me
 Fullstack developer from Egypt passionate about creating efficient solutions.
-I'm the founder of [TUF Coding](https://tufcoding.com), specializing full-stack development alongside Botting, Automation and Web Scraping solutions.
+I'm the founder of [TUF Coding](https://tufcoding.com), specializing in full-stack development alongside Botting, Automation and Web Scraping solutions.

 ## 🛠️ Technologies & Tools